jgd-solutions/jgd-cmake-modules/docs/cmake_command_tutorial.rst

   cmake --build <build-dir>

-Specific targets can be individually built with:
+Specific targets can be individually built using the flag :code:`target`:

 .. code-block:: bash